pachadotdev/gravitydatasets/README.md

 The key differences are:

-* Fixes inconsistent indexing in the legal origins columns in the `cepii_gravity` table to match with the `cepii_legal_origin` correctly.
+* Fixes inconsistent indexing in the legal origins columns in the `cepii_gravity` table to match with the `cepii_legal_origin` table correctly.
 * Includes explanations for the abbreviations (i.e., Customs Union (CU) instead of just CU for the RTA types)

 ### USITC